 \subsection{Solar capture with light mediator}

 Since, as mentioned above, collective effects (during the capture of halo DM particles) are most likely to be important for light mediators, we will investigate the effects of mediator mass on the capture rate of DM in the Sun.
 For DM coupling through a dark photon mediator, Figure~\ref{fig_solar_capture} shows the capture rate for halo DM in the Sun, as a function of mediator mass (taking $m_\chi = 50 \GeV$).
 This rate is estimated via calculating the per-volume capture rate in the core of the Sun, and multiplying this by the Solar volume.
-We take the halo DM velocity distribution to be an offset Maxwell distribution as described in Appendix~\ref{app_vel_dist}, with $v_0 \simeq 160 \kms$ and $v_\star \simeq 240 \kms$, and use the BS2005 model~\cite{astro-ph/0412440} for Solar core properties, taking into account scattering off H, $^4$He, C, N, and O ions (heavier ions can be important for hard scatterings and heavier DM, but will not be significant for us).
-More detailed computations are easily done, but our calculations are mostly intended to illustrate the physics involved.
+We take the halo DM velocity distribution to be an offset Maxwell distribution as described in Appendix~\ref{app_vel_dist}, with $v_0 \simeq 160 \kms$ and $v_\star \simeq 240 \kms$, and use the BS2005 model~\cite{astro-ph/0412440} for Solar core properties, taking into account scattering off H, $^4$He, C, N, and O ions (heavier ions can be important for hard scatterings and heavier DM, but will not be significant for us).\footnote{More up-to-date Solar models, such as AGSS09~\cite{10.1146/annurev.astro.46.060407.145222}, are available, but are not importantly different for our purposes.} More detailed computations are easily done, but our calculations are mostly intended to illustrate the physics involved.
 As we will see, even when collective effects are not important, the kinematics of scattering against a thermal distribution of SM target particles can lead to non-trivial behaviour, which our formalism makes it simple to compute.